CS171/2016-cs171-website/syllabus.md

 ## Course Components

 ### Lectures
 The class meets twice a week for lectures and joint class activities.
-The class activities are designed to help you master the relevant materials, to work on your homework in groups, and to get you started on your project.
+The class activities, such as a design sketch or visualization critique, are designed to help you master the relevant materials.
 The weekly schedule of lectures is posted on the course web site.

 <!--### Sections
 Lectures are supplemented by 60- to 90-minute sections led by the teaching fellows.
 Sections are limited to about 20 students (the numbers may vary due to enrollment); one of the sections will be recorded and made available to online students.
 Sections are an important aspect of the course, as they are meant to give you the technical skills to successfully complete the homework assignments and projects, complementing the theoretical knowledge taught in lectures.
 Sections will typically consist of a short presentation and live coding of a teaching fellow, followed by time to complete some exercises with the support of the present teaching fellows.
 Sections will also give you the opportunity to work on your homework and your projects while TFs are present to answer your questions.
 Section topics are announced in the schedule.
 A transcript of the section will be published on this website. -->